emertechie/docs-demo/docs/k8s_microservice_guide.md

 ## Step 4 - Testing it works

-Check the pods:
+Check the Kubernetes pods:

 ```
 kubectl get pods -n team-abc
 ```

+You should see a list of pods in the `RUNNING` state.
+If not, check the [Troubleshooting](#troubleshooting) section below.

-Use port-forwarding to access the API from your machine:
+Use port-forwarding to forward port 8080 on your machine to the API service:

 ```
 kubectl port-forward svc/myservice 8080:80 -n team-abc
 ```

-Then hit the API:
+Then make a request to the API.
+For example, a `/health` endpoint that also checks database connectivity:

 ```
 curl http://localhost:8080/health